TokenBrice/blog/content/posts/2019/technocentrism.md

 _⚠️ My opinions are solely my own — I’m expressing myself outside any professional quality or relationship.
 And yes, I mostly fit the blockchain mono-profile of a 15–35yo privileged white dude, except for my education not being science-focused, which is yet another proof of my whole point: we need diversity._

-#### References/Further Reading

-1. [Effects of Diversity in Teams and Workgroups: A Qualitative Systematic Review ](http://www.ijbhtnet.com/journals/Vol_7_No_2_June_2017/2.pdf)— Seyhan Güver&Renate Motschni for the _International Journal of Business, Humanities and Technology,_ June 2017_._
+[^1]: [Effects of Diversity in Teams and Workgroups: A Qualitative Systematic Review ](http://www.ijbhtnet.com/journals/Vol_7_No_2_June_2017/2.pdf)— Seyhan Güver&Renate Motschni for the _International Journal of Business, Humanities and Technology,_ June 2017_._
-2. [Appealing to Fear: A Meta-Analysis of Fear Appeal Effectiveness and Theories](https://www.apa.org/pubs/journals/releases/bul-a0039729.pdf) —Melanie B. Tannenbaum, Rick S. Zimmerman, Justin Helper, Lindsey Saul and Samantha Jacobs for the _American Psychology Association_, 2015.
+[^2]: [Appealing to Fear: A Meta-Analysis of Fear Appeal Effectiveness and Theories](https://www.apa.org/pubs/journals/releases/bul-a0039729.pdf) —Melanie B. Tannenbaum, Rick S. Zimmerman, Justin Helper, Lindsey Saul and Samantha Jacobs for the _American Psychology Association_, 2015.